caltechlibrary/cloud-init-examples/README.md

 The Invenio VM
 --------------

-The invenio VM is the same as the dev VM except I've added imagemagick to the installed software.
+The invenio VM is similar to the dev VM except it doesn't install as many packages and it adds imagemagick.

 ```
 bash make-invenio-vm.bash